 - A. Understand the political and cultural contributions of individuals and groups to Pennsylvania history - B. Identify and describe primary documents, material artifacts, historic sites important in Pennsylvania history

-- Identify and explain the significance of Betsy Ross. - Identify and explain the significance of William Penn. - Identify and explain the significance of Benjamin Franklin. - Identify the official commonwealth symbols (e.g. tree, bird, dog, insect, flower, fish, animal, keystone state). - Identify the Pennsylvania state flag. - Identify and explain the significance of the Liberty Bell.
+- Identify and explain the significance of John Chapman. - Identify the official commonwealth symbols (e.g. tree, bird, dog, insect, flower).